coinconclusive/rogue/README.md

-# rogue
+# rg

-a roguelike thing
+a rglike thing

 ## building